Last Updated on

 Detroit, Motor City, is often overlooked as an American city that is past its prime – impoverished and dilapidated as the auto industry crumbled.
 Discovering this piece of American history, like exploring the abandoned Michigan Central Station and the Packard Plant, is just one part of what makes Detroit so interesting.

 Idaho only recently snuck its way onto my wanderlust list, and it was for the Coeur D’Alene area.
+As I’ve discovered since then, there is so much to do in Sandpoint Idaho, without the CDA crowds.
 I saw one instagram photo and thought, “Sold!”
 Seriously, my husband and I decided to spend our honeymoon on an Idaho road trip based on some fun facts about Idaho that we learned.
 Kim from 33 and Free says that one of the best places to visit in Idaho is the Ketchum, Idaho area.
 Based on her photos and her posts, I think she’s convinced me.
 She says,

 Wisconsin earns another spot on the list!
 I often say that when I leave Chicago, I’d like to move to a home on a lake in Wisconsin.
 It’s just so beautiful and the people are so friendly.
 Hannah from Getting Stamped agrees, saying,